mntnd/.docs/README.md

 1. Security fixes - guranteed.
 2. Compatibility fixes - not guranteed, but high priority.
 Often you can't fix a vulnerability without applying compatibility fixes.
 Otherwise, we expect donations.
 3. Bug fixes - not guaranteed, medium priority.
 We would encourage companies to pay for this or volunteers to supply patches.
 4. Enhancements - not guaranteed, low priority.
-Enhancement is a software update which does not fix the software itself.
+Enhancement are neither bugs nor features.
 E.g. dependency upgrades.
 5. New features - not guaranteed, not a priority.
 We can add a feature for money, or you can do it yourself in a reliable fashion (unit tests, security review, etc).

 ## 0-inbox GitHub issues